textmagic/textmagic-rest-ruby-v2/docs/TextMagicApi.md

   limit: 10, # Integer | The number of results per page.
   order_by: 'id', # String | Order results by some field.
 Default is id.
   direction: 'desc', # String | Order direction.
 Default is desc.
-  favorite_only: 0, # Integer | Return only favorite lists
+  favorite_only: 0, # Integer | Return only favorited lists.
-  only_mine: 0 # Integer | Return only current user lists
+  only_mine: 0 # Integer | Return only current user lists.
 }

 begin